 3. I drink plenty of water to stay hydrated.
 When exercising, we lose fluids and it impacts our physical and mental performance.
 Keeping our performance up ensures you will get a better workout experience and protects you from getting injured.
 70 to 75% of our muscle mass is made of water.

 4. I use a foam roller which is a form of self-massage, by giving 5 rolls to each muscle group.
 I start with my calves and work my way up.
 It stimulates the blood flow speeding up the muscle fibers’ recovery.

 Keep on exercising or rest?

 I also do all kinds of different exercises.
-Switching types of training routine.
-For instance: on one lower body day is “fitness type” exercises with squats, lunges, etc…, and the next lower body day, it’s a “ballet barre type” routine with pliés, extensions etc… In this way I sollicitate all my muscles and I don’t get bored!!
+Switching types of a training routine.
+For instance: on one lower body day is “fitness type” exercises with squats, lunges, etc…, and on the next lower body day, it’s a “ballet barre type” routine with pliés, extensions, etc… In this way, I engage all my muscles and I don’t get bored!!

 Being sore doesn’t mean you are fit!

 Remember as time goes on, DOMS is less frequent because your body adapts to your training.
 The key is to keep on exercising and be consistent at it.
 Varying the type of moves ensures you are engaging all muscle groups.
 Even when you feel the burn, what you need to do is to move, switching muscle groups every 2 days so that the aching muscles can rest and heal.